crescat-io/saloon-sdk-generator/README.md

 Now your custom parser is seamlessly integrated into the Saloon SDK Generator, allowing you to generate SDKs from API specifications in your custom format.

-Absolutely, here's the section with all the individual code blocks combined into a single code block:

 ## Tested with Real API Specifications Samples

 To showcase the capabilities of the Saloon SDK Generator and to ensure its compatibility with real-world API